tock/book/src/application.md

 more complex.
 The development board you are using has several sensors on it.
 These sensors include a light sensor, a humidity sensor, and a temperature sensor.
 Each sensing medium can be accessed separately via the Tock user library.
-We'll just be using the light and temperature for this excercise.
+We'll just be using the light and temperature for this exercise.

 #### Light